 - o Exchange or Repricing Programs are not allowed without stockholder approval.
-The 2013 Plan prohibits the repricing or other exchange of underwater stock options and stock appreciation rights without prior stockholder approval. - O No discount stock options or stock appreciation rights.
+The 2013 Plan prohibits the repricing or other exchange of underwater stock options and stock appreciation rights without prior stockholder approval. - o No discount stock options or stock appreciation rights.
 The 2013 Plan requires that stock options and stock appreciation rights issued under it must have an exercise price equal to at least the fair market value of our Common Stock on the date the award is granted, except in certain situations in which we are assuming or replacing options granted by another company that we are acquiring. - o No tax gross-ups.
 The 2013 Plan does not provide for any tax gross-ups. - o Double trigger equity treatment.
 The 2013 Plan does not accelerate unvested awards automatically upon a change in control. - o Recoupment feature.
 The 2013 Plan contains a recapture provision for awards granted to those who engage in "detrimental activity" as well as awards that may be covered by Section 10D of the Exchange Act.

-Nature of the Amendments
+Nature of Amendments

-Amendment No. 2 to the 2013 Plan modifies the existing 2013 Plan to: (1) increase the number of shares available for new awards under the 2013 Plan from 7,800,000 shares to a total of 9,870,000 available shares; (2) increase the number of shares that may be issued or transferred by the Company in connection with awards other than options or appreciation rights from 4,621,000 shares to 6,519,000 shares; and (3) increase the number of shares that may be issued or transferred upon the exercise of incentive stock options from 7,800,000 shares to 9,870,000 shares.
+Amendment No. 3 to the 2013 Plan modifies the existing 2013 Plan to: (1) increase the number of shares available for new awards under the 2013 Plan from 9,870,000 shares to a total of 12,077,000 available shares; (2) increase the number of shares that may be issued or transferred by the Company in connection with awards other than options or appreciation rights from 6,519,000 shares to 8,088,000 shares; (3) increase the number of shares that may be issued or transferred upon the exercise of incentive stock options from 9,870,000 shares to 12,077,000 shares to 12,077,000 shares; and (4) extend the term of the 2013 Plan by five years until April 19, 2028.